The Rev. James McConnell started as priest-in-charge on June 4, 2017.

 He grew up in the Roman Catholic Church and for 13 years was a Holy Cross Brother working in high schools and residential treatment centers for juvenile offenders.
 He was received into the Episcopal Church in 1982.
 He has a B.A. in Theology from the University of Notre Dame and a Master of Social Work degree from Barry University.
 He is a licensed clinical social worker with experience in psychiatric and medical settings.

-He is active in the local community: he is a Past Exalted Ruler of Arcadia Elks Lodge 1524, previous Chairman of the DeSoto County Democratic Party, and past chairman of DeSoto Cares Homeless Services; he currently serves as president of the Peace River Chapter of the Democratic Progressive Caucus of Florida.
-He coordinates St. Edmund's community outreach & benevolence ministries.
+He is active in the local community: he is a Past Exalted Ruler of Arcadia Elks Lodge 1524, previous Chairman of the DeSoto County Democratic Party, past chairman of DeSoto Cares Homeless Services, and he previous president of the Peace River Chapter of the Democratic Progressive Caucus of Florida.
+He coordinates St. Edmund's community outreach & benevolence ministries; and serves on the Commission on Ministry (Diocese of Southwest Florida) and is a facilitator for the Clinical Pastoral Training program for those in the diaconal ordination process.

 “…he took bread, blessed and broke it, and gave it to them.
 Then their eyes were opened, and they recognized him; and he vanished from their sight.
 They said to each other, “Were not our hearts burning within us while he was talking to us on the road, while he was opening the scriptures to us?”
 (Luke 24:30-32)